-Serverless computing is an execution approach where cloud providers offload their own server resources for others to use.
-They do so by dynamically allocating resources and billing according to the resources used to run applications.
+Serverless computing is where cloud providers offload their own servers for others to use.
+They do so by dynamically allocating resources and billing customers according to their usage.
+This concept is often referred to as on-demand and has lowered the barrier to innovation among startups and enterprises.
+Serverless is certainly growing in popularity and has become the default technology for many new products.

-Below are four reasons why you should consider going serverless:
+Below are four reasons why you should go serverless.

-Security in serverless technology has advanced significantly in recent years.
-If you look under the hood, serverless is not quite ‘server-less’.
-What this term really means is that the burden of maintaining, provisioning and securing the servers falls on the cloud provider.
-Leading providers, such as AWS, are thorough, with dedicated teams ensuring that their servers are protected and patched.
+Serverless security has advanced significantly in recent years.
+Under the hood, serverless is not exactly “server-less”.
+What it really means is that the burden of maintaining, provisioning, and securing the servers falls on the cloud provider.
+Leading providers, such as AWS, are thorough and assign dedicated teams to manually protect and patch their servers.

 If that’s not enough, function-specific security can be deployed at the application level, ensuring that each function has unique access points, access levels, and system-wide permissions.
 These fine-tunings guarantee that specified functions do not mistakenly touch or call other platform components.

-Serverless applications and functions can scale automatically.
-Serverless functions are implemented as requested and automatically adjust themselves to the volume of requests.
-Because cloud service providers operate under robust SLAs, surges in requests have no impact on application performance.
-That’s one less thing to worry about.
+Applications built with serverless technology are able to scale with ease.
+Serverless functions are implemented as requested, automatically adjusting themselves to the volume or traffic of requests.
+Because cloud service providers operate under robust SLAs, surges in requests should have no impact on your application performance.
+As a result, traffic surges become a worry of the past for development!

 Share this post: